AdedamolaXL/pubstack/README.md

 # PUBSTACK

-Check out the [live demo](https://user-controlled-wallets-sample-app.circle.com/) first to see what to expect!
+Check out the [live demo](https://youtu.be/DrwDdtCmXGw) first to see what to expect! and the link to the [server](https://github.com/AdedamolaXL/pubstack-server-node) if you are feeling geeky :)

 ## Problem Background